Casting as Translation: Jesmonite, Concrete and Surface Behaviour

 What Translation Revealed

-which designs were viable beyond a single successful cast
+which joins remain viable beyond a single successful cast

 Preparing for Force